Information about Region

 On this site:

-The large monastery, which was redesigned in the 18th century in magnificent Baroque style for the Emperor of Austria, characterizes the city center.
+A large monastery, which was redesigned in the 18th century in magnificent Baroque style for the Emperor of Austria, characterizes the city center.
 The neighboring Museum Gugging is both an exhibition house for the Gugging artists and a forum for international Art Brut.

 Living in Vienna